pivotal/docs-tap/tap-gui/catalog/catalog-operations.hbs.md

    For more information about static catalog configuration, see the [Backstage documentation](https://backstage.io/docs/features/software-catalog/configuration#static-location-configuration).

+2. Alternatively, use `type: gitlab-discovery` to have the `GitLabDiscoveryProcessor` discover catalog entities by crawling the GitLab instance and registering entities matching the configured path.
+For more information see the [Backstage documentation](https://backstage.io/docs/integrations/gitlab/discovery#alternative-processor).

-2. Update the package to include the catalog:
+3. Update the package to include the catalog:

    - If you installed Tanzu Application Platform GUI by using a profile, run: